-Be at the courthouse at least 15 minutes before your scheduled hearing time.
+- [] Be at the courthouse at least 15 minutes before your scheduled hearing time.
 Dress as you would for an important meeting or job interview.
 Ask the Clerk of District Court which courtroom your Judge is in.
 Go to the appropriate courtroom and wait for the Judge to call your name and cause number.
-Be calm and polite and address the Judge as "Your Honor."

-- [] Bring your two copies of the following document with you to the hearing: - 1.
-Findings of Fact, Conclusions of Law, and Final Decree of Dissolution - [] The Judge will ask you to be sworn in and to take the witness stand.
+Be calm and polite and address the Judge as "Your Honor." - [] Bring your two copies of the following documents with you to the hearing: - 1.
+Findings of Fact, Conclusions of Law, and Final Decree of Dissolution - 2.
+Final Parenting Plan - [] The Judge will ask you to be sworn in and to take the witness stand.
 The Judge will ask you a few questions regarding your Petition and Proposed Decree.
 The questions should center around the following topics: - 1.
 Whether you have been a resident of Montana for the past 90 days - 2.
-Whether your marriage is irretrievably broken - 3.
-If you want your former name to be restored - 4.
+The parenting arrangements described in your papers - 3.
+Whether your spouse is capable of contributing to the support of the children, and if the child support amount is fair and reasonable - 4.
+Whether your marriage is irretrievably broken - 5.
+If you want your former name to be restored - 6.
 If your proposal for dividing the assets and debts is fair and equitable

-The Judge should then sign your Decree and excuse you.
+The Judge should then sign your Decree and Parenting Plan and excuse you.

-[] Immediately after the hearing, bring the signed Decree to the Clerk of District Court.
-Ask the Clerk to put the appropriate stamps on your two copies of the document in order to show that it has been filed and signed by the Judge.
+[] Immediately after the hearing, bring the signed Decree and Parenting Plan to the Clerk of District Court.
+Ask the Clerk to put the appropriate stamps on your two copies of the documents to show that they have been filed and signed by the Judge.
 At the same time, file your Vital Statistics Form.

-Step Eight: Notify Your Spouse
+Step Nine: Notify Your Spouse

 - [] Make two copies of the Notice of Entry of Decree. - [] Mail copies of the following documents to your spouse: - 1.
 Notice of Entry of Decree - 2.
-Findings of Fact, Conclusions of Law, and Final Decree of Dissolution - [] File the original Notice of Entry of Decree with the Clerk of District Court.
+Findings of Fact, Conclusions of Law, and Final Decree of Dissolution - 3.
+Final Parenting Plan - [] File the original Notice of Entry of Decree with the Clerk of District Court.
 Your spouse has 30 days from your filing of the Notice of Entry of Decree to appeal the Decree.
-For this reason, it is important that you file the Notice with the Clerk. - [] Keep your copy of the Decree in a safe place.
+For this reason, it is important that you file the Notice with the Clerk. - [] Keep your copies of the Decree and Parenting Plan in a safe place.